vantage-sh/finops-as-code/terraform/virtual-tags-structure/README.md

-# Using Terraform to Build a Virtual Tagging Segment Structure
+# Using Terraform to Build a Virtual Tagging Structure

 A virtual tag is a way to consistently tag your costs across providers in Vantage.
 Virtual tags can help you increase tagging coverage across your cloud infrastructure.
 Create cost allocation tag keys with a set of corresponding values and filters directly in the Vantage without needing to involve your engineering team in making infrastructure changes.